chrisolido/cloudformation-templates/README.md

 For local development, make sure `docker` and `docker-compose` are installed.
 Then, simply go into the folder and run `docker-compose up`.
 Rails should be up at `localhost`.

-It's advisable for any users to create their own `master.key` and `credentials.yml.enc` file in the `config` folder, as the repository does not contain a valid pair.
-You can then run `docker-compose build` to build your own Docker image and tag it for upload to a repository.
+It's advisable for any users to create their own `master.key` and `credentials.yml.enc` for Rails, as the repository does not contain a valid pair.
+You can then copy the key to the `RAILS_MASTER_KEY` variable in the `docker-compose.yaml` file, and run `docker-compose build` to build your own Docker image for uploading to a repository.

+Make sure to not commit your `master.key` file or upload a `docker-compose.yaml` file containing the key.
+Instead, enter it as to the parameter defined in CloudFormation.

 ## Creating an EC2 Key Pair